 4 Reasons Why Power Tools Are So Important

-1. Many complex jobs you cannot accomplish with hand tools can be accomplished using power tools.
+- Many complex jobs you cannot accomplish with hand tools can be completed using power tools.

-3. These tools are handy for enhancing worker efficiency by simplifying their tasks.
+- They are handy for enhancing worker efficiency by simplifying tasks.

 Your work will benefit from the use of powerful tools.
 If you want to finish your project on time and with less energy, it’s a good idea to choose the tools you’ll need.
-It is one of the most time-saving devices ever manufactured.
+Power tools are one of the most time-saving devices ever manufactured.